How Does a Spectrometer Work? Principles & Optics

 Diffraction gratings can be described by the equation:

 Where d is the grating spacing, θm is the diffraction angle of the mth diffraction order, θi is the angle of incidence, and λ is the wavelength of the light.
-It can be seen from this that decreasing the grating spacing increases the angular range of diffraction.
-Therefore, a smaller range of wavelengths will reach the detector, with reduced signal strength, but with higher resolution.
+From this, you can see that decreasing the grating spacing will increase the angular range of diffraction.
+Therefore, a smaller range of wavelengths will reach the detector with reduced signal strength, but with higher resolution.
 Conversely, increasing the grating spacing gives a bigger range of wavelengths but with lower resolution.

 The grating spacing is usually quoted in terms of groove density, which is equal to 1/d and is given in units of grooves mm-1.

-In some spectrometers, the diffraction grating can be rotated to allow different wavelengths to hit the detector and the acquisition window to be selected according to need.
+In some spectrometers, the diffraction grating can be rotated to allow different wavelengths to hit the detector.
+Here, the acquisition window will be selected according to need.
 Similarly, some spectrometers have multiple gratings with different groove densities, which can be selected between.

 Some designs of optical spectrometer use a prism as the dispersive element in place of a diffraction grating, but due to the higher cost of prisms and the lower resolution images that they give, this is not common.

 The optical detector records the intensity of the light that reaches it as a function of its wavelength.
 Spectrometer detectors consist of a row of light sensitive pixels, each of which corresponds to a particular wavelength.
-Each pixel generates an electrical signal of intensity proportional to how much light is falling on it.
+Each pixel will generate an electrical signal of intensity proportional to how much light is falls on it.

 Charged-coupled devices (CCDs) are the detector of choice for spectrometers due to their high dynamic range and uniform pixel response.
 To reduce unwanted noise in the spectra, CCDs are usually cooled to combat dark current signals.

 Internal routing optics direct the light from the entrance slit onto the diffraction grating or prism, and then onto the detector.